 Using CBD capsules is the most common, and by far, the easiest way to add CBD to your daily life routine as a supplement.
 The best thing about capsules is that it offers a set amount of CBD, and its concentration can be tracked, which means you can know exactly how much you are consuming daily, and over a specified period of time.
 However, capsules have one big disadvantage.
 Swallowing the capsule means the CBD has to go through the digestive system which breaks down up to 40% of the CBD.
 So while it is easy to regulate how much you are taking it is not possible to know how much is actually being absorbed by the body.
 Capsules can also take between 10 and 30 minutes to feel the effects.

 CBD pastes are believed to contain the strongest CBD dosage.
 CBD Pastes can be up to 10 times more potent when compared to other CBD products.
 It is for this reason that they are the most expensive CBD product.
 Its usage is somewhat similar to using tinctures; placing the concentrate under your tongue primarily, and along the checks for a brief period, and then ingesting it slowly.
 The typical downside of using concentrates is that they are not flavoured, making it uncanny for those who don’t desire to consume the natural flavour of Cannabis.
 They also do not have a carrier oil so you do not get the added benefits of this.

-CBD salve/balm when applied on the skin or body, can never reach the bloodstream directly, rather it gets absorbed via the skin’s surface, which indirectly interacts with the cannabinoids receptors nearby.
+CBD balm when applied on the skin or body, never reaches the bloodstream directly, rather it gets absorbed via the skin’s surface.
+Indirectly this interacts with the cannabinoids receptors nearby.
 This is why CBD balms are good for targeting specific areas that may need treatment.